rust-lang/book/second-edition/src/ch10-01-syntax.md

 }
 ```

-<span class="caption">Listing 10-10: Building an `impl` block which only applies
+<span class="caption">Listing 10-10: Building an `impl` block which only
-to a specific generic struct instance.</span>
+applies to a struct with a specific type is used for the generic type parameter
+`T`</span>

-If we do this, the type `Point<f32>` will have a method named
+This code means the type `Point<f32>` will have a method named
-`distance_from_origin`, which other instances of `Point<T>` do not have.
-This
+`distance_from_origin`, and other instances of `Point<T>` where `T` is not of
-method measures how far our point is from the point of coordinates (0., 0.),
+type `f32` will not have this method defined.
+This method measures how far our
+point is from the point of coordinates (0.0, 0.0) and uses mathematical
-using mathematical operations which are only available for floating-point types.
+operations which are only available for floating-point types.

 Generic type parameters in a struct definition aren’t always the same generic
 type parameters you want to use in that struct’s method signatures.
 Listing